One of the most frustrating things we can hear from a doctor about our IBS is “It’s just stress…”

 There are several modalities for doing this, and it takes a little time and commitment to see results.
 But for me it was one of the major keys to recovering from IBS.

-When you can start clearly seeing your triggers, you can start understanding why they show up as perceived danger.10
+When you start clearly seeing your triggers, you can start understanding why they show up as perceived danger.
+And YOU take control!10